Galba cousini

 Galba cousini is a species of air-breathing freshwater snail, an aquatic pulmonate gastropod mollusk in the family Lymnaeidae, the pond snails.

 Description

 The length of the shell attains 13.8 mm.
 Galba cousini are intermediate hosts of the liver fluke Fasciola hepatica, the causal agent of fasciolosis, a zoonotic parasitic disease.

 Distribution

-This species occurs in the Pacific Ocean off Ecuador.
+Unlike marine snails, Galba cousini is a freshwater species endemic to the northern Andean regions of South America.
+Its geographic range includes high-altitude areas of Ecuador, Colombia, and Venezuela.

+Habitat

+As an aquatic air-breathing snail, it inhabits high-altitude freshwater environments, such as ponds, marshy areas, and slow-moving streams.
+These habitats are ecologically significant, as the snails living there serve as intermediate hosts for the zoonotic liver fluke parasite Fasciola hepatica.